Edward Hindley (1858-1935)

 So why did Edward return to Barnton after such a short spell with the police? ... unexpectedly and with a wife and son Samuel?

 On 7th of June 1875 aged 16, nearly 17, Edward married Harriet Williamson, a buxom wench from Bollington and ten years older than young Edward.
+Another record of this momentous event.
 The ceremony was in the parish church at Prestbury near Macclesfield, apparently without a Hindley present as a witness.
 Edward confirmed his occupation as a policeman at the time of his marriage, but he continued to 'pose' as a 20 year old?

 Harriet Williamson (1847-1933) was born on October 25th 1847 at Bench Lane, Bredbury, Cheshire, the daughter of Henry Williamson (1815-), a coal miner, and Ann Warburton (1816-) who were married at Prestbury in 1835.